 Do: Some reading and planning before you go can make a swim safer and more fun.

-Q & A Note written by Imogen Radford, September 2021.
+Q & A Note written by Imogen Radford, updated September 2022.
+(It mostly applies to summer, but is relevant at any time.)
 I have included information that I believe to be accurate and helpful, but I take no responsibility for swimmers.
 All outdoor swimmers must be solely responsible for making their own assessment on the risks of any sort of swimming or related activity, and are responsible for the safety of their children or dependants.
 Landowners/land managers need to do their own risk assessments.
 Note provided as part of the Healing Waters project, part of BFER, http://www.brecks.org/BFER/; the scheme also takes no responsibility for information included in this note.